Steering proton migration in hydrocarbons using intense few-cycle laser fields

 where $ H_n$ is the Hamiltonian of $ X^1\Sigma_g^+$, $ \mu_{nn}$ is the associated dipole moment, and $ \Psi_n \left( t \right)$ is the nuclear wave function.
 The light-field $ \epsilon(t)$ is included in the dipole approximation and is characterized by a full width at half maximum (FWHM) of the intensity envelope of 4\,fs.

 The excitation/ionization mechanism is explained exemplarily for acetylene.
 The laser only addresses the IR-active modes $\ket{n 0}$, in which it creates a wavepacket $e^{-i \phi} \ket{n 0}$.
 This wavepacket forms temporarily even if the laser pulse is non-resonant to the vibration, and the phase $\phi$ of the vibrational wavepacket matches the laser CEP.
 For our simulations, we consider that the molecule is ionized at the peak intensity of the laser pulse.
+This approximation leads to a slight overestimation of the asymmetry amplitude, which is consistent with Figs \ref{fig:results_acetylene}(b) and \ref{fig:results_allene}(b).
 Without the ionization, the molecule would remain in the vibrational ground state after the laser pulse has passed.

 As the eigenfunctions of the molecular cation are slightly different from the ones of the neutral molecule, the ionization leads to population of several cationic modes, including the IR-inactive ones $\ket{0 m}$.
 This population process by ionization is independent of the CEP.
-The CEP-dependent part of the full wavepacket is therefore predominantly given by the basic superposition of the fundamental IR-active and the IR-inactive modes, $\Psi_\mathrm{basic} = \ket{0 1} + \exp^{-i \phi} \ket{1 0}$.
-For interpretation of the control mechanism, it is sufficient to concentrate on $\Psi_\mathrm{basic}$, because it is responsible for the asymmetric isomerization.
-In a second ionization step, the (full) wavepacket is projected onto the reactive, excited dicationic state, which is the lowest excited state we find to support isomerization.
+The CEP-dependent part of the full wavepacket is therefore predominantly given by the basic superposition of the fundamental IR-active and the IR-inactive modes,

+For interpretation of the control mechanism, it is sufficient to concentrate on $\Psi_\mathrm{basic}$, because it is responsible for the asymmetric isomerization occurring in the dication.
+The dication is populated 3/4 of an optical cycle after the first ionization, which allows enough time for electron recollision \cite{Niikura2002}.
+The (full) wavepacket is projected onto the reactive, excited dicationic state, which is the lowest excited state we find to support isomerization.

 In the second simulation step, the isomerization dynamics in the reactive state are described on two dimensional PES along two reactive coordinates illustrated in Fig.~\ref{fig:theory}.
 These coordinates describe the CCH bond angles leading to isomerization.
 To calculate the isomerization we project the wavepacket $\Psi_\mathrm{modes}$, expressed in normal modes, onto the wavepacket $\psi_\mathrm{reac}$, expressed in reactive coordinates.
 The projection is performed via the respective eigenfunctions of the dication ground state